• Skip to primary navigation

 Jump to Recipe Print Recipe

 These bbq air fryer ribs are incredibly good!
-Crisp on the outside and tender on the inside they have the best bbq flavour.
-Made with pork baby back ribs and barbecue sauce you will love how easy they are to make in just 30 minutes.
+Ready in just 30 minutes they are crisp on the outside and moist and tender on the inside.
+Made with pork baby back ribs and barbecue sauce you will love how easy these ribs are to make.

 Cooked ribs coated in barbecue sauce on a serving board.